Beaumont Health

-Beaumont Health is Southeast Michigan’s largest health care system (based on inpatient admissions and net patient revenue).
-The organization, headquartered in Southfield, Michigan, has net revenue of $4.7 billion and consists of eight hospitals with 3,375 beds, 155 outpatient sites, nearly 5,000 physicians, more than 33,000 employees and about 2,000 volunteers.
-In 2019, Beaumont had 179,600 discharges, 17,600 births and 577,000 emergency visits.
-The flagship hospital of the system is the Beaumont Hospital, Royal Oak, located in the Detroit suburb of Royal Oak, Michigan.
+Beaumont Health was Southeast Michigan’s largest health care system (based on inpatient admissions and net patient revenue) and was headquartered in Southfield, Michigan.
+It was bought out and merged with Spectrum Health of West Michigan in 2023 to form Corewell Health, with the headquarters of the new health system being located in Grand Rapids.
+At the time of its merger, the health system had a net revenue of $4.7 billion and consisted of eight hospitals with 3,375 beds, 155 outpatient sites, nearly 5,000 physicians, more than 33,000 employees and about 2,000 volunteers.
+The flagship hospital of the system was the Beaumont Hospital, Royal Oak, located in the Detroit suburb of Royal Oak, Michigan.